danchoi/rails31nav.vim/README.md

     :ScanOpen [filename]

 _filename_ is the name of a Rails file without the path.
-You can type the first few characters of the filename, and then use `TAB` to let autocomplete show you all the matches in the Rails directory tree.
+You can type the first few characters of the filename, and then use `TAB` to let autocomplete cycle through all the matches in the Rails directory tree.

 ## Install